erictt/computer-science-learning/source/_posts/cs6250/week-8-software-defined-networking-part-2.md

 - **Reconfigurability**: **The way parsing and processing of packets** takes place in the switches **should be modifiable** by the controller.
 - **Protocol independence**: To enable the switches to be **independent of any particular protocol**, the controller defines a packet parser and a set of tables mapping matches and their actions.
 The packet parser extracts the header fields which are then passed on to the match+action tables to be processed.
 - **Target independence**: The packet processing programs should be programmed **independent of the underlying target devices**[Quiz].
 These generalized programs written in P4 should be converted into target-dependent programs by a compiler which are then used to configure the switch.

+Note that, P4 is to offer programmability on the data plane!
+[Quiz]

 ### P4's Forwarding Model